Malaysia's Prime Minister Resigns Amid Skyrocketing COVID-19 Cases

 Local media said another possible candidate was Razaleigh Hamzah, an 84-year-old prince who was a former finance minister.
 Razaleigh, who is an UMNO lawmaker, is seen as a neutral candidate that could unite the warring factions in UMNO.

-Former Prime Minister Mahathir Mohamad, 96, has meanwhile called for the formation of a National Recovery Council helmed by professionals to resolve the country’s economic and health crises.
+Meanwhile, former Prime Minister Mahathir Mohamad, 96, has called for a national recovery council to be formed and led by professionals to resolve the country’s economic and health crises.

 Muhyiddin took power in March 2020 after initiating the collapse of Mahathir’s reformist government that won 2018 elections.
 He pulled his Bersatu party out to join hands with the UMNO-led coalition that had led Malaysia since independence from Britain in 1957 but was ousted in 2018 over a multibillion-dollar financial scandal.
 Mahathir abruptly resigned to protest Bersatu’s plan to work with the former government.